-The ORIGINS Project provides additional opportunities to be involved in exciting new sub-projects that may benefit you and your child.
+The ORIGINS Project provides additional opportunities to be involved in exciting new sub-projects that allow further benefits to be gained by families already involved in ORIGINS.

 BENEFIT and PrEggNut – By age one, 10% of babies will develop a food allergy.
 We are trying to answer the question of whether the amount of eggs and peanuts a mother eats during pregnancy and breastfeeding has an influence on reducing the chances her baby will develop an egg or peanut food allergy.
 Participants will receive complimentary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.